 Flow: The Psychology of Optimal Experience

-I heard of Flow long ago and downloaded the pdf, but I didn’t read it until recently.
+I heard of Flow long ago and got a digital version, but I didn’t read it until recently.
 In Thailand, during a particularly nasty tropical storm when the electricity went out, I started reading this book on Jamie’s Kindle.
-The theory contained in here is reminiscent Zen Buddhism, so if you’ve explored zen, don’t expect any earth-shattering epiphanies.
+The theory contained in here is reminiscent of Zen Buddhism, so if you’ve explored zen, don’t expect any earth-shattering epiphanies.
 However, as you can probably tell by now, I love it when Western psychology and science discovers things that have been known in the East for centuries.
-Although it can be a bit dry, this book is a modern-day requiem to the importance of following our desires, building our dreams, and being completely involved in our lives.
-It’s also a great alongside read with The Love Mindset, because it provides some great tactics for how to achieve a state of mental interconnectedness through purposeful action.
+Although it can be a bit dry, this book is a modern-day requiem for the importance of following our desires, building our dreams, and being completely involved in our lives.
+It’s also a great alongside read with The Love Mindset because it provides some great tactics for how to achieve a state of mental interconnectedness through purposeful action.

 The Power of Now: A Guide to Spiritual Enlightenment